 The purpose of Chapter 4 is to provide a summary of information collected as part of the CDM-CPTR.
 The summarised information would allow all stakeholders to obtain a view of what is involved in public transport in the Capricorn District Municipality.
-Chapter 4 contains specific information about the following:
+The survey location followed by the public transport route and destination was recorded.
+The vehicles using that route and their registration numbers, vehicle type, vehicle capacity, departing passenger load and departure times.
+The vehicle capacity would assist in providing the aggregated and disaggregated public transport capacity.
+In conjunction with the departing passenger load, service capacity utilisation was also estimated.